Oil hits highest in a year on growth hopes, OPEC+ cuts

 - US crude stockpiles fall to lowest since March.

-LONDON: Oil hit its highest level in a year on Friday, closing in on $60 a barrel on economic revival hopes and supply curbs by producer group OPEC and its allies.
+LONDON: Oil hit its highest in a year on Friday, closing in on $60 a barrel, supported by economic revival hopes and supply curbs by producer group OPEC and its allies.

 New orders for US-made goods rose more than expected in December, pointing to continued strength in manufacturing.
-The US Congress is also moving ahead on President Joe Biden's COVID-19 relief plan.
+President Joe Biden's drive to enact a $1.9 trillion coronavirus aid bill also gained momentum on Friday.

 Brent is on track to rise more than 6% this week.
-The last time it traded at $60, the pandemic had yet to take hold, economies were open and people were free to travel, meaning demand for gasoline, diesel and jet fuel was much higher.
+The last time it traded at $60 a barrel, the pandemic had yet to take hold, economies were open and people were free to travel, meaning demand for gasoline, diesel and jet fuel was much higher.

 The rollout of COVID-19 vaccines, however, is fuelling hopes of lockdowns being eased, boosting fuel demand.
 But even demand optimists such as OPEC do not expect oil consumption to return to pre-pandemic levels until 2022.